 The Interpretations looks at what exchange rate to use for translation when payments are made or received in advance of the related asset, expense or income.
 Diversity was observed in practice in circumstances in which an entity recognises a non-monetary liability arising from advance consideration.
 The diversity resulted from the fact that some entities were recognising revenue using the spot exchange rate at the date of the receipt of the advance consideration while others were using the spot exchange rate at the date that revenue was recognized.
-IFRIC 22 addresses this issue by clarifying that the date of the transaction for the purpose of determining the exchange rate to use on initial recognition of the related asset, expense or income (or part of it) is the date on which an entity initially recognises the non-monetary asset or non-monetary liability arising from the payment or receipt of advance consideration.
+IFRIC 22 addresses this issue by clarifying that the date of the related asset, expense or income (or part of it) is the date on which an entity initially recognises the non-monetary asset or non-monetary liability arising from the payment or receipt of advance consideration.

-5 Significant accounting policies
+5. Significant accounting policies